S1LV3R-dev/Permanent-Buffs_RU/README.md

 This mod should be compatible with most other mods and does not change any behaviour unless the config options are enabled.
 Some additional features are:
 - Option to selectively apply death/save&quit persistence to station buffs, so you don't have to click the stations every time you respawn.
-- Option to selectively apply death/save&quit persistence to banners, so that they remain wherever you go once placed.
+- Option to selectively apply death/save&quit persistence to banners, so that they remain with you wherever you go once placed.
 - Option to disable visuals on affected buff icons.
 - Option to hide additional keybind tooltips once the keybinds are bound.
 - Option to disable death/save&quit persistence entirely
+- PermaBuffing summons is now FULLY supported!
+As long as you keep the summoning item in your inventory and PermaBuff the icon, the mod will automatically fill all your summon slots!
+This works with mod summons too.

 **Disclaimer**: Depending on the buff in question, blocking/force deleting the buff using NeverBuff might not work fully.
 This is because certain buffs have their behaviour coded somewhere that isn't in Buff.Update.
-Ex (potion sickness)
+Ex: (Potion Sickness)
 Still I don't have a better way of implementing this in mind because any true solution would have be made on a case by case basis.
-Permabuffing summons (mod summons too) will make the duration infinite, but they won't persist after death or load.
-You'll have to manually summon them each time.

 Steam Workshop Page: https://steamcommunity.com/sharedfiles/filedetails/?id=3490291206